gerth2/gerth2.github.io/_drafts/vonneumann.md

 For instructions like Add, Subtract, AND, OR, etc. - the simplest set of arguments indicates a trio of general purpose registers to work with.
 Usually the arguments will be specified to say "source 1 register", "source 2 register", and "result register".
 NOT would only need two registers, but is conceptually the same.
 When the Instruction Register has AND for an opcode, the control unit will use the arguments to configure the signal routing in the processor to pipe the two source register outputs into the ALU, and then the ALU's output into the result register.
 One tick of the system clock goes by, the result register is updated, and the instruction is completed!

 Opcodes that work with memory addresses (BRN/BRZ,LD/STR) will often make one of the arguments the memory address to work with.
 More complex "addressing modes" allow the address to be specified relative to the program counter, or some general purpose register.

+#### Choosing the Next Instruction

+Generally, after all decoding and execution has been completed, the Program Counter has to be updated with the next address.
+Frequently, this just means "add one" to the current program counter.
+However, the instruction might have some more complex instruction.
+"Branch" instructions generally alter the add-one behavior conditionally, based on the previous result being positive, zero, or negative (PZN register stores this information every instruction cycle).

 ### IO techniques